-Iran agrees to OPEC oil cut, focus shifts back to Russia
+OPEC, Russia close to slashing oil output despite U.S. pressure

 Difference in OPEC oil output between Nov 2018 and Oct 2016: tmsnrt.rs/2RqgBMS

-The price of crude LCOc1 has fallen almost a third since October to around $60 a barrel as Saudi Arabia, Russia and the United Arab Emirates raised output to offset lower exports from Iran, OPEC’s third-largest producer.
-[O/R]
+The price of crude LCOc1 has fallen almost a third since October as Saudi Arabia, Russia and the United Arab Emirates raised output to offset lower exports from Iran, OPEC’s third-largest producer.

-The price decline prompted OPEC and its allies to discuss output cuts, and Saudi Energy Minister Khalid al-Falih said on Thursday possible reductions by those involved ranged from 0.5-1.5 million bpd.
+The price decline prompted OPEC and Russia to start discussing an output cut, but Russia long resisted any deep reduction.

+Novak met Russian President Vladimir Putin in St Petersburg on Thursday and returned to the Austrian capital on Friday.

 OPEC crude production in November - Reuters Survey: tmsnrt.rs/2RqgctQ